 I’m sometimes asked about my podcasting workflow, how SQPN goes about recording, editing, distributing, and promoting our shows.
-This is the third in a series of posts that explain the multiple steps that take me from the beginning to the end of the process for each show we produce.
+This is the fourth in a series of posts that explain the multiple steps that take me from the beginning to the end of the process for each show we produce.
 The first post was about my hardware setup, the second was on research, prep, and organization, and the third was how I record the shows.

 After I finish recording a show and I’ve received all the files from others, I store them in a Dropbox folder until I’m ready to edit.
 My editing software of choice is Adobe Audition, a powerful application that is part of the Adobe Creative Suite.
 In addition, I use a set of audio processing plugins called Izotope RX 7 Standard.

 I should give a disclaimer right here up front: I am not an audio engineer nor an expert sound editor.
 I know just enough–self-taught, helped by friends, and gleaned from numerous YouTube tutorials–to make our shows listenable.
 There are other people who are much better sound editors and we are lucky enough to have Victor Lams, who volunteers to help edit some of our shows, especially those with long lead-times for editing.
 But most of the editing falls on my shoulders at this point, until at least SQPN gets to a financial point not only where it’s breaking even, but with enough surplus to pay a real sound editor.

 That said, here’s what I do.

 I have created templates for each of our shows that include a standard number of tracks, usually including one for the host, one for each of the panelists, a track for Skype, a track for intro and outro theme music, and another for bumpers or incidental audio.
 So, I’ll open the appropriate template and then add the files I’ve received from the participants, as well as my main and Skype tracks.